shk06/DLWP/README.md

 ### General framework

-DLWP is built as a weather forecasting model that can, should performance improve greatly, "replace" and existing global weather or climate model.
+DLWP is built as a weather forecasting model that can, should performance improve greatly, "replace" an existing global weather or climate model.
 Essentially, this means that DLWP uses a deep convolutional neural network to map the state of the atmosphere at one time to the entire state of the atmophere at the next available time.
 A continuous forecast can then be made by feeding the model's predicted state back in as inputs, producing indefinite forecasts.

 ### Data processing